 November-December of each year

 - Be a Thai citizen in good health.

-- Be at least 18 years of age and no more than 24 years of age by the start state of the Global UGRAD Program in the U.S.
+- Be at least 18 years of age by the start state of the Global UGRAD Program in the U.S.

 - Have completed their first year of undergraduate study prior to starting their Global UGRAD Program and have at least one semester or an equivalent term remaining to complete home institutions upon return after the Global UGRAD Program.